 The principal focus of mathematics teaching in upper key stage 2 is to ensure that pupils extend their understanding of the number system and place value to include larger integers.
 This should develop the connections that pupils make between multiplication and division with fractions, decimals, percentages and ratio.

-In KS1 and LKS2 maths lessons are taught using the Total Maths Framework, alongside the Numicon scheme of work, which are both in line with The Primary National Curriculum for Mathematics 2014.
+Maths lessons are taught using the White Rose Maths framework, alongside the Total Maths framework, which are both in line with The Primary National Curriculum for Mathematics 2014.

-Click on the links below to find out more about Numicon and Total Maths
+Click on the links below to find out more about White Rose Maths and Total Maths